 This camp trip was unique in that we were nowhere near anyone.
 Since no one was around, we let the dogs off of their leashes and let them run.
 They are trained well enough to stay in our general area and it was fun to watch them bounce through tall grass, jump over logs, dig, chase beetles across fields, and just play.

 I know dogs don’t smile but I could swear she had a smile on her face for five straight days.
-She loved the trailer and would nap in there in the dark or poke her head out of the window to look in the direction of a bird call.
+She loved the teardrop trailer and would nap in there in the dark or poke her head out of the window to look in the direction of a bird call.

 Hundreds More and then The One

 Being the camping enthusiasts and business owners that we are, Zoe tagged along on countless trips.
 She loved them all.
-Every moment was adventure (or something awful to roll in).
+Every moment was an adventure (or something awful to roll in).

 The milky way was splitting the night sky.
 It was beautiful.
 I put the big DSLR camera on its tripod on the ground pointed at the sky.
 Then I sat on the ground and operated it, remotely, with my phone.
 Zoe sat on the ground next to me.
 She sat still (a rarity for her).
 She sniffed the air as it moved by us.
 It was this peaceful wonderful moment between man and beast.
 Just the two of us sitting in the dead of night waiting for a camera to expose a frame.